sociocs/sociocs-docs/integrations/bubble/plugin-c2csms.md

 1. Finish the channel setup by following the instructions.

 1. Go to "*Connect a new channel*" page again (click on "*Channels*" on the top menu, and click on "*+*" button), and select "*Click to Chat by Text/SMS*".

-Enter information and click "*Next*".
+1. Enter information for your Web Chat plugin and customize the chat prompt UI (if needed), and click "*Next*".

-1. You should see a code sample, find these values in the code sample: "*data-channel*", "*data-primary-color*", and "*data-prompt-text*".
+1. You should see the plugin code, find these values in the code: "*data-channel*", "*data-primary-color*", and "*data-prompt-text*".
 These fields are referred without "*data-*" prefix in the below step (e.g. "*data-channel*" is referred as "*channel*" etc.)
     ![image](https://user-images.githubusercontent.com/12301512/179742406-bbf28620-0024-44da-b532-4155fca6829f.png)

 ### Bubble Editor